Provable Convex Co-clustering of Tensors: Abstract

 \section{Abstract}

 Cluster analysis is a fundamental tool for pattern discovery of complex heterogeneous data.
 Prevalent clustering methods mainly focus on vector or matrix-variate data and are not applicable to general-order tensors, which arise frequently in modern scientific and business applications.
 Moreover, there is a gap between statistical guarantees and computational efficiency for existing tensor clustering solutions due to the nature of their non-convex formulations.
 In this work, we bridge this gap by developing a provable convex formulation of tensor co-clustering.
-Our convex co-clustering (CoCo) estimator enjoys stability guarantees and is both computationally and storage efficient.
+Our convex co-clustering (CoCo) estimator enjoys stability guarantees and its computational and storage costs are polynomial in the size of the data.
 We further establish a non-asymptotic error bound for the CoCo estimator, which reveals a surprising ``blessing of dimensionality" phenomenon that does not exist in vector or matrix-variate cluster analysis.
 Our theoretical findings are supported by extensive simulated studies.
 Finally, we apply the CoCo estimator to the cluster analysis of advertisement click tensor data from a major online company.
 Our clustering results provide meaningful business insights to improve advertising effectiveness.